HR’s Guide to Payroll Basics

 Deductions that must be withheld from an employee’s wages to satisfy the person’s debts or legal obligations.
-Common garnishments include child support, unpaid taxes or defaulted student loans.
+Common garnishments include child support, unpaid taxes, or defaulted student loans.

-The total amount of a person’s salary before taxes or other deductions are subtracted.
+Gross pay is the total amount of a person’s salary before taxes or other deductions are subtracted.

 Taxes all individuals or entities must pay that varies with their taxable income.

 An independent contractor is a worker hired for a specific and limited scope of work.
 They should determine the manner in which they complete their tasks.
 There are several key differences between employees and independent contractors that employers must consider when conducting payroll and taxes.